HeiderAlbadawi/BaseRuleSet/DEPLOYMENT_BEHAVIOR.md

 3. Change back to `updateOnlyMode: 'true'`
 4. Commit and push again

+### Problem: Deleted a rule but all rules were redeployed

+**Cause:** This was a bug in versions prior to v3.1.
+When only deletions occurred with no changed files, the system fell back to full deployment mode.

+**Solution:** Fixed in v3.1 (2025-10-19).
+The system now detects deletion-only scenarios and skips the deployment phase entirely after processing deletions.

 ---

 ## 📝 Version History

+- **v3.1** (2025-10-19): Fixed deletion-only mode to prevent unnecessary full redeployment
 - **v3.0** (2025-10-19): Smart NEW vs MODIFIED detection with duplicate prevention
 - **v2.0** (2025-10-19): Added update-only mode for BaseRuleSet deployments
 - **v1.1** (2025-10-19): Reorganized into Tenants/ directory structure